 Early childhood is the foundation for lifelong wellbeing and learning which is why we are committed to strengthening the services delivered to children and their families.

 The Victorian Early Years Awards are an opportunity to recognise services and early childhood and professionals that are leading the way to achieving this important goal.

-The ceremony will be held on at the National Gallery of Victoria on Monday 23 October 2017.
+This year's ceremony was held on at the National Gallery of Victoria on Monday 23 October 2017.

 2017 Award categories

 Category 1: Improving Access and Participation in Early Learning Award

 This award is presented to an initiative, program or project that demonstrates outstanding achievement promoting ongoing access, participation and engagement in early learning, particularly for vulnerable and disadvantaged families.